 Our free-to-use cover letter builder can make you a cover letter in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

-So write a strong federal job cover letter by carefully researching the government agency you want to work for.
-After understanding their requirements, you can begin writing your cover letter.
+Carefully research the government agency you want to work for, then once you understand their requirements, you can begin writing your cover letter.

 Federal cover letter template